 We currently depend on single source suppliers for some of the critical components necessary to assemble the CyberKnife and TomoTherapy platforms, including, with respect to the CyberKnife platform, the robot, couch and magnetron and, with respect to the TomoTherapy platforms, the couch, solid state modulator and magnetron.
-In addition, as a result of the disruption that the COVID-19 pandemic has caused to the global supply chain, we have experienced and continue to experience disruptions in parts of our supply chain, which has caused delays in the receipt of certain component parts for our products and increased pricing pressure for such parts, including with respect to parts purchased from our single-source suppliers, and there is increased risk that these supply chain disruptions could materially affect our ability to meet customer demand.
-Furthermore, if these suppliers were to limit or reduce the sale of such components to us, or if these suppliers were to experience financial difficulties or other problems, including those relate to the effects of the COVID-19 pandemic, that prevented them from supplying us with the necessary components, these events could have a material adverse effect on our business, financial condition and results of operations.
+In addition, as a result of the disruption that the COVID-19 pandemic has caused to the global supply chain, we have experienced and continue to experience disruptions in parts of our supply chain, which has caused delays in the receipt of certain component parts for our products and increased pricing pressure for such parts, including with respect to parts purchased from our single-source suppliers, adversely affecting our gross margins in the near term, and increasing the risk that these supply chain disruptions could materially affect our ability to meet customer demand.
+Furthermore, if these suppliers were to limit or reduce the sale of such components to us, or or if these suppliers were to experience financial difficulties, supply chain or other problems, including those relate to the effects of the COVID-19 pandemic, that prevented them from supplying us with the necessary components, these events could have a material adverse effect on our business, financial condition and results of operations.
 These sole source and other suppliers could also be subject to quality and performance issues, materials shortages, excess demand, reduction in capacity and other factors that may disrupt the flow of goods to us; thereby adversely affecting our business and customer relationships.
 If any single-source supplier was to cease delivering components to us or fail to provide the components to our specifications and on a timely basis, we might be required to find alternative sources for these components.
 The disruption or termination of the supply of components could cause a significant increase in the costs of these components, which could affect our results of operations.
-In some cases, alternative suppliers may be located in the same geographic area as existing suppliers, and are thus subject to the same economic, political and geographic factors that may affect existing suppliers to meet our demand.
+In some cases, alternative suppliers may be located in the same geographic area as existing suppliers, and are thus subject to the same economic, political and geographic factors that may affect existing suppliers to meet to ur demand.
 We may have difficulty or be unable to find alternative sources for these components.
-As a result, we may be unable to meet the demand for the CyberKnife or TomoTherapy platforms, which could harm our ability to generate revenue and damage our reputation.
-Even if we do find alternate suppliers, we will be required to qualify any such alternate suppliers and we would likely experience a lengthy delay in our manufacturing processes or a cessation in production, which would result in delays of shipment to end users.
-We cannot assure you that our single-source suppliers will be able or willing to meet our future demands.
+As a result, we may abe unable to meet the demand for the CyberKnife or TomoTherapy platforms, which could harm our ability to generate revenue and damage our reputation.
+Even if we do find alternate suppliers, we will be required to qualify any such alternate suppliers and we would likely experience a lengthy delay in our manufacturing processes or a ces

-We generally do not maintain large volumes of inventory, which makes us even more susceptible to harm if a single source supplier fails to deliver components on a timely basis.
+We generally do not maintain large volumes of inventory, which makes us even more susceptible to harm if a single source supplier fails to deliver components on a timely basis, and maintaining our historical levels of inventory has been adversely impacted by the COVID-19 pandemic.
 Furthermore, if we are required to change the manufacturer of a critical component of the CyberKnife or TomoTherapy platforms, we will be required to verify that the new manufacturer maintains facilities, procedures and operations that comply with our quality and applicable regulatory requirements and guidelines, which could further impede our ability to manufacture our products in a timely manner.
 If the change in manufacturer results in a significant change to the product, a new 510(k) clearance would be necessary, which would likely cause substantial delays.
-The disruption or termination of the supply of key components for the CyberKnife or TomoTherapy platforms could harm our ability to manufacture our products in a timely manner or within budget, harm our ability to generate revenue, lead to customer dissatisfaction and adversely affect our reputation and results of operations.
+The disruption or termination of the supply of key components for the CyberKnife or TomoTherapy platforms could harm our ability to generate revenue, lead to customer dissatisfaction and adversely affect our reputation and results of operations.